haalcala/node-redis-pubsub/README.md

+# Overview

 Is a drop-in replacement for node_redis BUT only <b>publish</b> and <b>subscribe</b> are made available.

 This library provides a fail-over on a specific order specified.

+# Project status

+Still in initial development and proof of concept

 # Scenario 1